 Editor’s note: This clause describes requirements and recommendations needed on the NDT in order to be used by the ZSM architecture

-6.2.1 Type-1 NDT
+6.2.1 Analyzing NDT

-When a type-1 NDT pertains to a management domain (MD) and the entities managed by that MD, the management services (MnSs) the NDT provides fall within the domain analytics category of MnS described in [i.6]:
+When an Analyzing NDT pertains to a management domain (MD) and the entities managed by that MD, the management services (MnSs) the NDT provides fall within the domain analytics category of MnS described in [i.6]:

 “The domain analytics services provide domain-specific insights and generate domain-specific predictions based on data collected by domain data collection services and other data (e.g. data collected by other domains or stored in data services).” [i.6]

-A type-1 NDT generally consumes domain data collection services, e.g.: event notification services, performance measurements streaming services, performance measurements collection services or log collection services, inventory services, topology services (which are described as part of an orchestration group of services), some basic analytics services and even control services – e.g. reading certain configuration settings, and possibly intelligence services.
+An Analyzing NDT generally consumes domain data collection services, e.g.: event notification services, performance measurements streaming services, performance measurements collection services or log collection services, inventory services, topology services (which are described as part of an orchestration group of services), some basic analytics services and even control services – e.g. reading certain configuration settings, and possibly intelligence services.
 As noted in clause 4.1, the very notion of digital twins is predicated on consumption of these types of services.

-The provision of predictive behavioural, functional, performance or similar information is the service – the MnS - provided by a type-1 NDT.
-Domain-level consumers of type-1 NDT-provided services include providers of decision making and action planning services, which are described as domain intelligence services in [i.6] and may constitute further components of closed loops supporting operations automation.
-For example, a designer of optimized network or service configurations, might postulate candidate configurations and then use the services of a type-1 NDT to assess their workability, degree of optimality, etc. As this example illustrates, consumers of type-1 NDT services may play a role in the specification of scenarios for which predictions are to be delivered by the type-1 NDT.
-Scenario specification might involve, for example, the selective modification, replacement or complementing of data provided to the type-1 NDT by data collection services.
+The provision of predictive behavioural, functional, performance or similar information is the service – the MnS - provided by an Analyzing NDT.
+Domain-level consumers of Analyzing NDT-provided services include providers of decision making and action planning services, which are described as domain intelligence services in [i.6] and may constitute further components of closed loops supporting operations automation.
+For example, a designer of optimized network or service configurations, might postulate candidate configurations and then use the services of an Analyzing NDT to assess their workability, degree of optimality, etc. As this example illustrates, consumers of Analyzing NDT services may play a role in the specification of scenarios for which predictions are to be delivered by the Analyzing NDT.
+Scenario specification might involve, for example, the selective modification, replacement or complementing of data provided to the Analyzing NDT by data collection services.

-A consumer of services provided by a domain-oriented type-1 NDT may lie within the same MD as the NDT, in another MD or in an E2E MD.
-Similarly, services consumed by a type-1 NDT may be generated within the same MD as the type-1 NDT, in another MD or in an E2E MD.
+A consumer of services provided by a domain-oriented Analyzing NDT may lie within the same MD as the NDT, in another MD or in an E2E MD.
+Similarly, services consumed by an Analyzing NDT may be generated within the same MD as the Analyzing NDT, in another MD or in an E2E MD.
 Per [i.6], these various scenarios are enabled by domain integration fabrics, cross-domain integration fabrics, domain data services and cross-domain data services, as applicable.

-A type-1 NDT may pertain to an E2E MD.
-An E2E MD-associated type-1 NDT provides an E2E service analytics function per [i.6].
+An Analyzing NDT may pertain to an E2E MD.
+An E2E MD-associated Analyzing NDT provides an E2E service analytics function per [i.6].
 It may consume e.g. E2E service data collection, domain data, and cross-domain data services, and its services may be consumed by e.g. E2E service orchestrators.

-6.2.2 Type-2 NDT
+6.2.2 Controlling NDT

-A type-2 NDT – one that can drive configuration, provisioning or similar actions on the physical network – complements the services provided by a type-1 NDT with additional management services, particularly those representing additional closed loop stages.
+A Controlling NDT – one that can drive configuration, provisioning or similar actions on the physical twin – extends the services provided by an Analyzing NDT with additional management services, particularly those representing additional closed loop stages.
 Examples of such services include the intelligence services – decision making and action planning – referred to above, as well as domain control services, domain orchestration services or E2E orchestration services that may drive action on the physical network.

 6.3 Potential new ZSM Framework Capabilities to support the NDT